TheParthShah/MoneyManager/READ_ME.txt

 THE MONEY MANAGER

--This application is to be used for the purpose of maintaining daily expenditure and income.
+-This application helps in maintaining daily expenditure and income using graphs.
 -This application is created using ASP.NET using C# in Visual Studio 2017.
--For database I have used SQL in MS-MSQL SERVER 2017
+-I have used SQL for the database in MS-SQL 2017.
+-Real Time(Requires Internet Connectivity) money exchange rates.

 GETTING STARTED